-Short-terms symptoms caused by excess intake in a short period are restlessness, anxiety, irritability, tremors, headaches as well as an upset stomach.
+Short-term symptoms caused by excess intake in a short period are restlessness, anxiety, irritability, tremors, headaches, and an upset stomach.

 If a person consumes an X amount of coffee and that amount causes one of the symptoms above, lowering the dosage or switching to decaf could resolve the issue.

-Having said that, if you can bypass the central nervous system symptoms by avoiding caffeine, many cups of decaf in a short period of time will still impact your stomach.
+Having said that, if you can bypass the symptoms of the central nervous system by avoiding caffeine, many cups of decaf in a short period of time will still impact your stomach.

-To summarize everything, the question of “How much is ok?”, is dictated by your own tolerance and personal preferences.
+To summarize everything, the question of "How much is okay?", is dictated by your own tolerance and personal preferences.

 Even if you take caffeine out of the equation, experts advise that around 4-5 cups a day are ideal.

-That should offer you all the valuable nutrients without any unwanted side effects.
+That should offer you all the valuable nutrients you need without any unwanted side effects.

-You wouldn’t want to ruin all the benefits of a healthy intake by overdoing it, would you?
+You wouldn’t want to ruin all the benefits of a healthy diet by overdoing it, would you?

-Other than daily consumption, there are several intriguing details about Coffee, that were not related to today’s topic but for whoever is interested in learning more….
+Other than daily consumption, there are several intriguing details about coffee that are not related to today’s topic, but for whoever is interested in learning more….
 Care to join me for a cup?